Altair-39/wallrs/README.md

 - list_position ("top"/"bottom"/"left"/"right")
 - transition_type (only for swww)

-Even the position and the visibility of the tabs are customizable.
+The position and the visibility of the tabs are customizable.

 ```